-4.81 The formal landscaping will include amenity grassland as well as ornamental/formal hedgerow, tree and shrub planting.
+4.82 The formal landscaping will include amenity grassland, informal open space as well as ornamental/formal hedgerow, tree and shrub planting.

-• To provide short grassland for active and passive recreation for the benefit of the new residents and the wider community.

-- To provide a contrasting short grassland habitat to long grassland and wildflower meadows, which encourages a different range of bird and invertebrate species. - To establish immediate biodiversity value, landscape structure and visual interest to areas of open space.
+- To provide short grassland for active and passive recreation for the benefit of the new residents and the wider community. - To provide a contrasting open grassland habitat which balances amenity use with biodiversity. - To establish immediate biodiversity value, landscape structure and visual interest to areas of open space.

-- 4.82 All new tree, hedgerow, shrub and herbaceous planting will be conducted into prepared ground, in accordance with the General Management Prescriptions above and the planting schedule (to be agreed at Reserved Matters stage). - 4.83 Amenity grass areas will be established using either seed or turf.
-The planting bed will be prepared by levelling and grading the surface and removing any large stones or debris. - 4.84 All amenity seeded areas will be raked and lightly rolled after sowing and a pre-seeding fertiliser applied and raked into the top surface c.
+- 4.83 All new tree, hedgerow, shrub and herbaceous planting will be conducted into prepared ground, in accordance with the General Management Prescriptions above and the planting schedule (to be agreed at Reserved Matters stage). - 4.84 Amenity grass areas will be established using either seed or turf.
+The mix will seek to maximise diversity by containing a range of grasses and suitable wildflowers tolerant of mowing and foot traffic (e.g. Emorsgate seeds EL1).
+The planting bed will be prepared by levelling and grading the surface and removing any large stones or debris. - 4.85 All amenity seeded areas will be raked and lightly rolled after sowing and a pre-seeding fertiliser applied and raked into the top surface c.
 7 days prior to seeding.
-Seeding/turf laying will take place during the growing season (April - October) and will be fully watered at the time of installation.
+Seeding/turf laying will take place during the growing season (April October) and will be fully watered at the time of installation.
 Seeded areas will also be raked and lightly rolled to encourage germination.
 The first cut/mow will be undertaken when the established sward reaches a height of 50mm, down to a minimum height of 25mm after which all amenity grass areas will be maintained at a nominal height of 25mm during the growing season.
-All arisings will be removed and composted. - 4.85 Informal grassland areas in the south of the Site will comprise retained habitat.
-This will be enhanced through a combination of over-sowing (e.g. scarifying the existing grassland and sowing native wildflowers plus yellow-rattle to reduce grass vigour) and regular management with removal of arisings to reduce fertility.
-These areas will be mown short over the first winter with arisings collected.
-Cutting will stop in spring to allow yellow-rattle to flower. - 4.86 During and following the establishment of the planting ensure that sufficient water is applied to maintain healthy growth as required.
+All arisings will be removed and composted. - 4.86 During and following the establishment of the planting ensure that sufficient water is applied to maintain healthy growth as required.
 Ensure that full depth of topsoil is saturated.
-Watering programme should be monitored to ensure that at times of water shortage (e.g. drought) sufficient water is applied to meet the conditions.
+Watering programme should be monitored to ensure that at times of water shortage (e.g. drought) sufficient water is applied to meet the conditions. - 4.87 Edge areas around the development, such as near hedgerows, will be allowed to develop as rougher grassland habitat to provide areas of shelter for wildlife.
+Encroaching scrub will be controlled as part of hedgerow/thicket management prescriptions.